Common name: Sowbread

 Cyclamen coum flowers in February, neopolitanum, and hederifolium flower in autumn.

-Annually after flowering cover them with a couple inches of leaf mould.
+Annually after flowering cover the corm with a couple inches of leaf mould.

 Most of the larger indoor hybrids have no fragrance but the miniature types may have a fine, faint scent.